Employment by occupation

 The percentages are of the total number of people in that ethnic group who work in the UK.

-The graphs and table show data for 2016 only.
-You can get data covering 2004 to 2016 if you download the data.
+The graphs and table show data for 2017 only.
+You can see data for the years 2004 to 2017 if you download the data.

 The ethnic categories used in this data

-Although data is collected for 18 ethnic groups, analysis by the Department for Business, Energy & Industrial Strategy (BEIS) is grouped under these broad ethnic categories:
+Although data is collected for 18 ethnic groups, analysis by the Department for Business, Energy & Industrial Strategy (BEIS) is grouped under 6 broad ethnic categories:

 - Black/Black British

 - Mixed/Multiple ethnic groups

 - Other (which contains Chinese, other Asian and other ethnic groups)